Donor Satisfaction Surveys – A How-To Guide

 Also, think carefully about how you structure your questions.
 Answers can be open-ended, multiple-choice, yes or no, or on a scale; be sure that the answer type fits the question you’ve asked.

 For example, don’t give respondents the option to type five hundred characters into an answer field if you only want a yes or no answer.

+a.
 Why do you donate to our organization?